 uberAgent 7.0 Preview: Hypervisor & Virtual Machine Detection

-While we’re finalizing version 7.0 of our user experience monitoring & endpoint security analytics products uberAgent UXM and uberAgent ESA, let’s take a look at another cool new feature: hypervisor and virtual machine detection.
+While we’re finalizing version 7.0 of our digital employee experience monitoring & endpoint security analytics products uberAgent UXM and uberAgent ESA, let’s take a look at another cool new feature: hypervisor and virtual machine detection.

 Many products try to detect whether they’re running in a VM or on physical hardware with the

 CPUID instruction built into Intel and AMD CPUs (more info). uberAgent did the same in earlier versions.
 As it turned out, that is not enough, though.